-American Literature to 1865 (3 cr.)
-The course will begin by looking at the frontier as a place and idea in early American Literature, exploring the ways the experience, landscape, and myth of the frontier shaped American Literature and culture.
-The ending point will be located in the literature of the American Renaissance, a period of amazing artistic and intellectual growth, reading stories and poetry from authors who were interested in creating a literature that had moved out from the shadows cast by English literature and was distinctively American.
-(Prerequisites: ENG/HON 107, ENG 250, or equivalent).
-(Every other Fall)
+The course will begin by looking at the frontier as a place and idea in early American Literature, exploring ways in which the experience, landscape, and myth of the frontier shaped American Literature and culture.
+The course will extend through the literature of the American Renaissance, a period of amazing artistic and intellectual growth, producing stories and poetry from authors who were interested in creating a literature that had moved out from the shadows cast by English literature and was distinctively American.
+(Prerequisites: ENG/HON 107, or ENG 120 and 121) (ENG 323 or 341 will be offered in Fall of alternating years)